juvu/DayTrade-SwingTrade/TradingTickers.md

 	* G/R breakdown
 	* Bounces

-## Listed stock breakouts
+## Strategy 4 - Listed stock breakouts
 * Resistance with no volume at those days does not matter as much
 * Need to test breakout level at least 2 times
 * Ideal chart is when a stock has burst in volume and a big run, then consolidates for a few days and then breaks out
 * Don't need to chase, buy dips if missed since charts will be choppy
-* Risk previous support, not breakout leve
+* Risk previous support, not breakout level
 * Daily chart
 	* BIG volume compared to the past
 	* High volatility